ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Introduction

 \section{Introduction}

-In recent years, Large Language Models (LLMs) have achieved remarkable success across various tasks, significantly transforming the paradigms of machine learning (ML).
+In the past few years, Large Language Models (LLMs) have achieved remarkable success across various tasks, significantly transforming the paradigms of machine learning (ML).
 By leveraging knowledge from extensive data sets and utilizing advanced next-token decoding strategies, LLMs have made significant advancements in areas such as chat completion~\cite{openai2024gpt4,korbak2023pretraining}, mathematical reasoning~\cite{imani2023mathprompter,ahn2024large}, code generation~\cite{guo2024deepseek,coignion2024performance}, and program repair~\cite{bouzenia2024repairagent,jin2023inferfix} tasks.
 These accomplishments established the foundational role of LLMs in modern ML and software systems.

 However, like traditional ML models and software, current LLMs face significant trustworthiness issues related to their safety and security~\cite{anwar2024foundational,zhang2024fusion,yao2024survey,chen2023combating}.
 While their advanced reasoning and generation capabilities have facilitated numerous applications, concerns about their potential to produce harmful or toxic content have also emerged.
 Various evaluations on LLMs have shown that LLMs may positively respond to unsafe requests from users that violate their safety or ethical guidelines~\cite{mazeika2024harmbench,wang2023decodingtrust,sun2024trustllm,zhang2024multitrust}.
 Furthermore, recent attack techniques have been developed to deceive LLMs into generating harmful content, even if the LLMs successfully reject the request prompt in its original form.
-These tactics are known as \emph{jailbreaking} attacks~\cite{shen2023do,zou2023universal,wei2023jailbroken,liu2023jailbreaking}, raising further concerns about LLMs.
+These tactics are known as \emph{jailbreaking} attacks~\cite{shen2023do,zou2023universal,wei2023jailbroken,liu2023jailbreaking}, raising further security concerns about LLMs.
+To prevent confusion, this work refers to the \textit{security risk} as the generation of harmful content by LLMs.